 Overtime Rule Changes

-USDOL formally issued the final rule regarding changes to overtime regulations on May 23.
+USDOL formally issued the final rule regarding changes to overtime regulations in May 2016.
 The most significant change, doubling of the salary threshold, was finalized without an extended comment period.

-On November 23 a preliminary injunction was granted to block the U.S. Department of Labor’s (DOL) new overtime regulation nationwide.
-The new regulations are being challenged in federal court in a case filed by 21 states and consolidated with a lawsuit filed by a coalition including the Lubbock Chamber of Commerce and led by the U.S. Chamber of Commerce along with the Texas Association of Business, several national business organizations and almost 40 other local chambers of commerce in Texas.
+In November 2016, a preliminary injunction was granted to block the U.S. Department of Labor's (DOL) new overtime regulation nation wide.
+The new regulations were being challenged in federal court in a case filed by 21 states and consolidated with a lawsuit filed by a coalition including the Lubbock Chamber of Commerce and led by the U.S. Chamber of Commerce along with the Texas Association of Business, several national business organizations and almost 40 other local chambers of commerce in Texas.

 The Lubbock Chamber of Commerce joined forces with four other business organizations to sue the Department of Labor for a regulation known as the “persuader rule.”
 The lawsuit asks the courts to impose an injunction on the new rule and ultimately to overturn it.

-The new regulations are being challenged on constitutional grounds in Lubbock federal court by the Lubbock Chamber of Commerce in a coalition led by the National Federation of Independent Business (NFIB) and joined by the Texas Association of Business, National Association of Home Builders and Texas Association of Builders.
+The regulations were challenged on constitutional grounds in Lubbock federal court by the Lubbock Chamber of Commerce in a coalition led by the National Federation of Independent Business (NFIB) and joined by the Texas Association of Business, National Association of Home Builders and Texas Association of Builders.

 How does the persuader rule impact me?